311 E. Walnut Street,

 2 people favorited this theater

-The Landers Theatre opened on September 18, 1890, with a stage production of “Golden Girl”.
-In 1908 it was operating as the Orpheum Theatre offering Orpheum vaudeville and quality live shows.
+The Landers Theatre opened on September 18, 1909, with a stage production of “Golden Girl”.
+It was designed by architect Carl Boller of the Boller Brothers architectural firm.
+It was soon operating as the Landers Orpheum Theatre offering Orpheum vaudeville and quality live shows.
 The front facade is done in brick and terra cotta.

 In 1915, movies were added to the vaudeville programme when D.W.
 Griffith’s “Birth of a Nation” was screened.
+It suffered a major fire on December 17, 1920.
+It was renovated to the plans of Robert Boller and reopened in 1921.
 Equipped for sound in 1927, it was the 35th facility in the world to play talkies, the first talkie movie to play at the theatre was “The Jazz Singer”.
-It was remodeled by Carl Boller of the Boller Brothers architectural firm of Kansas, Missouri.
-During the 1940’s, the Lander Theatre was operated by Fox Midwest Amusement Corp. and it operated as a first run movie theatre until the late-1960’s.
-For a while in 1959 it was also the home for a NBC national TV show titled “Five Star Jubilee”.
+During the 1940’s, the Landers Theatre was operated by Fox Midwest Amusement Corp. and it operated as a first run movie theatre until the late-1960’s.
+For a while in summer of 1961 it was also the home for a NBC national TV show titled “Five Star Jubilee”.

 The Springfield Little Theatre purchased the Landers Theatre in 1970.
 Major renovations were done to the theatre in 1985 and 1988.